 So what is it that I look for and where do I find it?
 Is there a sign that reads, “abstract art paintings for sale”?
 Ah, I wish.
 Here are a few of my shopping tips for affordable original art.

 The main goal of an estate sale is to clear the home out in 3 days.
 Everything must go.
 If you’re looking for art at a fraction of the cost, be first in line, be persistent, or place a bid.

 First in line is obvi, but what do I mean by persistence?
 Well, to start, if the piece is out of your price range, ask the best price.
 Are they firm?
 Would they consider an offer?
 If it’s still higher than your budget walk away and return 20 minutes later.
 If they notice your return, start small talk and tell them where you’re thinking of hanging it…now you’ve now made it personal.

-If they’re attached to a piece, they now you’re going to hug it and love it and call it George.
-Sometimes the estate company has been told by the family the price is firm, but if it’s the final day of the sale, ask if they can run an offer or bid passed the homeowner.
+If they’re attached to a piece, they know you’re going to hug it and love it and call it George.
+Sometimes the estate company has been told by the family the price is firm, but if it’s the final day of the sale, ask if they can run an offer or bid by the homeowner.
 Don’t completely lowball because that’s insulting and no one wants to sell to an asshole, so give them your lowest but fairest offer.

 Here are a few of my favorite art purchases from estate sales.

-When shopping an estate sale, think outside the box and look in drawers and cabinets.
-These nudes were in a sketch pad, folded and tucked away in cabinet.
+When shopping at an estate sale, think outside the box and look in drawers and cabinets.
+These nudes were in a sketch pad, folded and tucked away in a cabinet.
 Displayed together, they have a very curated look and feel.
 Simple yet stunning.